pltrant/GSL-Editor/README.md

 Submit bugs to the [issue tracker](https://github.com/pltrant/GSL-Editor/issues).

 Join the [#gsl-editor](https://discord.gg/kjX79pB) channel on the official GemStone IV Discord server to discuss any issues, feedback, or enhancements.
-There's also a [Google Group](https://groups.google.com/forum/#!forum/gsl-editor/join) for email discussions.

 ## Release Notes